This page is dedicated to conversations about aerodynamics

 Now that you have studied the Cummins paper, let’s talk aerodynamics as it relates to trucking.
-The aerodynamic laws of physics are fairly straight forward with the most important part being the fact that as your speed increases above 50 mph the aerodynamics of your truck become increasingly more important.
-A good mathematical explanation can be found here.
+The aerodynamic laws of physics are fairly straightforward with the most important part being the fact that as your speed increases above 50 mph the aerodynamics of your truck become increasingly more important.
+A good mathematical explanation can be found by poking the button below or here.

 One is in still, calm air and/or driving into a head wind.
 The other is driving into a wind blowing from the side, say between 10 to 45 degrees off my ‘bow’ if you will.

 In the first condition your truck is heading down the road at speed with all of the front of the tractor hitting the air as you move in a forward direction.
 You get frontal air drag as the tractor is pushing through the air.
 As that air flows around your tractor it wants to come back in behind the cab as it moves to the rear.
 This creates avacuum or low pressure area that is now pulling the tractor back.
 Then, all of a sudden there’s the front of trailer and the air smashes and pushes on that whole area - unless you have a newer high-top tractor.
 (That is why this air gap between the back of the tractor and the front of the trailer is so important).